mrsdnf/whackarat-support/index.md

 ## Privacy Policy

 WhackARat does not collect any personal data.
 All high scores are stored locally on your device.
 We do not use analytics, tracking, or advertising.

+---

+© 2025 Ditte Flamsholt.
+All rights reserved.